Nikhil Kumar (governor): Civil service

 He was educated at St. Xavier's High School, Patna and then at Allahabad University, where he earned an M.A. in Modern History.
 He entered the civil service in 1963 and was an Indian Police Service officer assigned to the erstwhile Union Territory of Delhi.
-He held many important assignments and posts of national importance, in particular Additional Director General, Border Security Force (BSF) (1989–91;1992–94), Police Commissioner of New Delhi during 1995–97.
+He held many important assignments and posts of national importance, in particular Additional Director General, Border Security Force (BSF) (1989–91; 1992–94), and Police Commissioner of New Delhi during 1995–97.
 In 1997-99 he became Special Secretary with charge of internal security at the Home Ministry.
 He also served as director-general of the Indo-Tibetan Border Police, and National Security Guards, a position he held till his retirement in July 2001.
 He was then appointed Member, National Security Advisory Board, Government of India (2001–03).
 He was awarded the Police Medal for Meritorious Service in 1977 and the President's Police Medal for Distinguished Service in 1985.